The midterms are coming. In less than three months!

 • Obstruction of justice — most notably the events surrounding the firing of James Comey for the “Russia thing” — as well as just about everything Trump says/posts about Mueller (a recent example is Trump’s tweet calling for Sessions to end the probe).

 These alone should be sufficient to remove Trump from office.
 The problem is that Trump has not yet been convicted of (or, in some cases, formally charged with) any of these crimes.
 Of course, Mueller has not yet finished his work.
-We’re still awaiting the final fallout from the cases of Michael Flynn, Paul Manafort, Michael Cohen and others.
-And we can no longer expect the GOP-controlled Congress to do anything.
+And we’re still awaiting the final fallout from the cases of Michael Flynn, Paul Manafort, Michael Cohen and others.
+We can no longer expect the GOP-controlled Congress to do anything.
 So, despite the preponderance of evidence and the overwhelming likelihood that Trump has repeatedly broken the law, this remains a “work in progress.”

 5. Autocracy rules